KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Extension-Design/Metadata-Usage.page.md

 ## {{page-title}}

-The list below contains the element differences between the UKCore and HL7.
+The list below contains the element differences between the HL7 FHIR R4  and NHS England IG.

 ### Base Resource Definitions